"The Hills" Series Finale Was One Of The Wildest TV Moments Ever

 It’s hard to believe that it’s been nine years since The Hills aired its final episode on MTV, and now, the reboot is finally here.
-On Monday, June 24, several of the original show’s cast members will be returning to update fans on what their lives are like these days, but it’s been a long time since we’ve seen them last.
+On Tuesday 25th June, several of the original show’s cast members returned to update fans on what their lives are like these days, but it’s been a long time since we’ve seen them last.
 If you’re wondering how The Hills ended so you can make sense of the reboot, you’re definitely not alone — the finale was pretty bizarre.

-By the time The Hills series finale aired on July 13, 2010, Lauren Conrad was long gone, and Kristin Cavallari was narrating the show.
-Almost every episode of that final season centered around Heidi Montag and Spencer Pratt’s various daily dramas and Brody Jenner and Kristin’s budding relationship.
+By the time The Hills series finale aired on 13th July 2010, Lauren Conrad was long gone, and Kristin Cavallari was narrating the show.
+Almost every episode of that final season centred around Heidi Montag and Spencer Pratt’s various daily dramas and Brody Jenner and Kristin’s budding relationship.
 This all seems pretty par for the course, but just wait.

 Advertisement